With Vision Australia’s support Danijela (pictured right) started school with confidence.

-We support families of children aged from birth right through to school-leaving age, providing services that facilitate the young person's development and access to education and independence.
+We support families of children from birth right through to school-leaving age, providing services that facilitate the young person's development and access to education and independence.

-Support for every child
+We provide support for every child

 Our services, which focus on learning, playing and daily living, are designed to support children and their families during the various early life stages.
 We also work in partnership with other service providers to achieve the best outcome for each child.